Tuesday, September 13, 2011

 LSD Godfather: Don Fanucci in the Vestibule

 Mobsters and LSD: don't doubt that they mix!
-But forget about Scorsese's mobsters for a minute--they're the cocaine generation--and instead let's sink down into Coppola's deep dark studies and dens--full of fissured old faces half lost in shadow--that was the 1970s.
-I'm talking about the LSD generation.
+But forget about Scorsese's mobsters for a minute--they're the cocaine generation, disco and cloth napkins--and instead let's sink down into Coppola's deep dark studies and smoky dens full of fissured old faces half lost in shadow, aka the1970s.
+I'm talking about the LSD generation's addled children, all tentacled with wild murk.
 I'm talking about Godfather Part 2 (1974).
 As Chico Marx would say, Ahsta mana gatsa - Aye shalom!

 He's got Giuliani's Smile

-The key figure in it all for lysergic resonance is not, as one might suspect, Michael (Al Pacino) or Vito Corleone (Robert De Niro), but the original padrone, Don Fanucci (Gastone Moschin), a monstrous yet vaguely comical early-century figure who extorts local Italian businesses as an alleged finger of the shadowy organization known as the Black Hand.
+The key figure in it all for lysergic resonance is not, as one might suspect, Michael (Al Pacino) or Vito Corleone (Robert De Niro), but the original padrone, Don Fanucci (Gastone Moschin).
+A monstrous, sinister yet vaguely comical representation of the old country, Fanucci extorts local Italian businesses as an alleged finger of the shadowy organization known as the Black Hand.
 In the TruTV.com Crime Library, Anthony Bruno lays it all out:

 At the turn of the 20th century in America, Italian immigrant extortionists used the mysterious name, the Black Hand, to scare their targets into paying their demands, lest they incur the wrath of some vast underground society.
 In fact, these Black Handers were freelancers with no affiliation to any criminal organization.
 Nevertheless, the innocent Italian immigrants they targeted believed that a Black Hand organization existed and knew very well that these extortionists generally followed through on their threats when they didn't get what they wanted. (more here)

 For frightened immigrants with no grasp of English, a figure like Fanucci could easily step in as an arbiter of the law, a go-between.
-What Vito Corleone did that made him such a powerful figure (as we see over the course of his part in the film) was to destroy the ties and traps that still snared lesser men, like Clemenza, that led them to seek protection against the unfamiliar, or to pay their $100 to Don Fanucci --to cower from the idea of a mysterious faction without even giving it a second thought.
+What Vito Corleone did that made him such a powerful figure (as we see over the course of his part in the film) was to destroy the ties and traps that still snared lesser men, like the guy who introduced him to crime in the first place, Clemenza.
+Perhaps unwilling or unable to play the assassin as needed, even crooks pay their tribute to Don Fanucci and his mysterious old world crime ring, without even giving it a second thought.
+It's the willingness and the ability to kill without getting caught that puts Vito into the position of being Clemenza's boss in the years to come.
+Note too the complete lack of a police presence in the entirety of both films, except for the corrupt police chief Michael shoots in the first film.

 Similarly, the protagonists of 1970s young turk movies (like Coppola's) operated outside the illusion of government.
 The anti-establishment attempts of Easy Rider (1969) were the only law or 'rightness' in that film.
 Captain America and Billy maybe never made it to Florida, but Friedkin, Scorsese, and Coppola did.
 They pulled back the curtain, took one look at old Frank Morgan as Oz, and popped a cap in his cheek (and a tab on their tongues).
 They busted free.
 And until they fell down, bloated on their own evil budgets (and coke), operating out there, in the jungles, going insane like Coppola's Kurtz (or Friedkin in the rainforest making Sorcerer; Cimino making Heaven's Gate out west), man did they soar.